 Migrating birds start arriving in October.
 The first-comers build their nest in the choice sites high up in the trees.
 Most chicks and birds leave the island by April.
 If they stay for too long, they can become stuck and entangled in the sticky seed pods the pisonia trees produce.

 2kg gas bottle and single burner

 Insect Repellent (Though we didn’t come across biting insects).

 Lots of sunscreen is necessary!

-If camping is not an option, Lady Musgrave Experience have day tours that include snorkeling, lunch and a tour of the island.
+If camping is not an option, Lady Musgrave Experience has day tours that include snorkeling, lunch and a tour of the island.
 Currently, they also have ‘Sleep on the Reef’ packages for one and two nights on a boat moored in the lagoon.
-For More Information.

 Discover 1770 arranged our camping transfers and they also organise trips to the islands of the Southern Barrier Reef – Lady Musgrave, Lady Elliot, Heron and Great Keppel Island.

 1770 Great Barrier Reef Cruises also offer day trips and camping transfers to Lady Musgrave.
 At the time of our trip, they were temporarily not operating.

 More of our travel stories in this area of Queensland